olivia-em/docblog/src/com/week10.md

 from a sensor (object picked up) a random video, interview clip, and chords will start looping.
 You can layer videos and chords together.
 A time of flight sensor affects the delay on the chords.
 The root of the chords is randomly selected and each one builds on that.

-This is repo is pretty far a long because Prisha and I have been working on this since spring break, but we incorporated the harmony
+This is repo is pretty far a long because Prisha and I have been working on this since spring break, but we incorporated the harmony this past week.